jfmarino/readmeTest/ngREADME.md

 	},
 	// Pagination options
 	limit: 15, // Max amount of results
-	offset: 0	// The index from which to start reading the amount of elements });
+	offset: 0,	// The index from which to start reading the amount of elements }, function(collection) { // Success callback
+	// Use the collection data returned
+}, function(err) { // Error callback
+	// There was an error while fetching the data
+});
 ```